jayelm/gisting/README.md

   - [Pos Control](https://huggingface.co/jayelm/flan-t5-xxl-pos_control-1)
   - [Neg Control](https://huggingface.co/jayelm/flan-t5-xxl-neg_control-1)

+> [!NOTE]
-> **Note**: The released LLaMA-7B checkpoints are **weight diffs**.
+> The released LLaMA-7B checkpoints are **weight diffs**.
 You must have the base LLaMA-7B weights to recover the original model.
 Please use the `src/weight_diff.py` script to recover the original model given the weight diffs above, following the instructions [in the Alpaca repository](https://github.com/tatsu-lab/stanford_alpaca#recovering-alpaca-weights) (**but using my script instead**).
 Alternatively, if you use the `compress.py` script below and specify one of the Hugging Face diffs, the weight diff will be automatically applied for you if you supply `--base_llama_path`.

 To use the model and try out gist caching, use the `src/compress.py` script, e.g.